The Last Lions

 The Last Lions follows the journey of a lioness named Ma di Tau (“Mother of Lions”) and her cubs as they struggle to survive in Botswana’s Okavango Delta.
 Set against the backdrop of Africa’s dwindling lion population, it captures the harsh realities and challenges faced by these magnificent creatures in their natural habitat.

 The documentary highlights the critical state of lion conservation in Africa.
 Fifty years ago, there were nearly half a million lions roaming the continent.
-Today, that number has drastically reduced to around 20,000.
+Today, that number has fallen drastically to around 20,000.
 Unlike elephants, lions have minimal protection under government mandates or international accords, making their situation even more precarious.

 1 Comment